Data Oriented Programming Practice

 2. What are the core lines of code that solve the problem?

 and then we write down these lines of code at an adequate level of quality, including some necessary input and output example data.
 Then, if not yet possible, we arrange it so that we can compile and run this code snippet in isolation!
-In my case, this often means i just put the code snippet temporarily at the first uppermost location in the main function of my program and then compile and run as usual.

-Before I finish this first post on programming practice, I want to provide an example.
-We want to print some intensity image to the console using ASCII characters.
+Example: we want to print some intensity image to the console using ASCII characters.
 So let the input data be a two-dimensional array of intensities (float) and the output data a two-dimensional array of ASCII characters:

 #include <vector>